 They can foster trust with the person you serve and encourage them to engage in care planning.
 They can also provide follow-ups to prevent crises when they begin to appear.

 2. Promote Patient & Family Engagement

-Promote patient and family engagement in discharge by getting them involved in the planning while the person being served is still admitted.
+Promote patient and family engagement in mental health treatment discharge by getting them involved in the planning while the person being served is still admitted.
 Allowing them to be active in the planning process creates more of a buy-in.

 While caregivers will do most of the heavy lifting, the family should help take charge of managing their care.
 Family members can help monitor medication, advocate for the person served, and provide social support.

 It is crucial to identify and treat all co-occurring disorders by doing some of the following: